Land Stewardship Project

 • email

-MADISON, Minn. — Farmers, agricultural professionals and community members are invited to a “Bringing Small Grains Back to Minnesota” workshop on Saturday, Aug.
+MADISON, Minn. — Farmers, agricultural professionals and community members are invited to a “Bringing Small Grains Back to Minnesota” networking meeting on Saturday, Aug.
 2, from 10 a.m. to 2 p.m., in Madison.
 This free Land Stewardship Project (LSP) event is an opportunity to learn from regional growers and innovators about the benefits of reintroducing small grains into farming operations and ways to rebuild the markets and infrastructure needed to support them.
 Lunch will be provided, and pre-registration is requested by Thursday, July 31.
 To register and to secure a spot, visit https://bit.ly/smallgrainwest.
 For more information, contact LSP’s Alex Kiminski at 925-207-3721 or akiminski@landstewardshipproject.org.

 Interest in small grains has seen gaining momentum in Minnesota recently.
 During a similar event hosted by LSP in Albert Lea in January, over 150 farmers and ag professionals gathered to learn how others are rebuilding markets and vital infrastructure for small grains, which in recent years have all but disappeared from most crop rotations in the Corn Belt.
 In addition to providing farmers with a cash crop diversification option, incorporating small grains into rotations helps control weeds and reduces feed and fertilizer costs, as well as boosts soil fertility while lowering water nitrate levels.